freenas/freenas-docs/userguide/network.rst

 #endif freenas

-To create a link aggregation, select the desired :guilabel:`Protocol Type`, highlight the interfaces to associate with the lagg device, and click the :guilabel:`OK` button.
+To create a link aggregation, select the desired :guilabel:`Protocol Type`. *LACP* is preferred.
+If the network switch does not support LACP, choose *Failover*.
+Highlight the interfaces to associate with the lagg device, and click the :guilabel:`OK` button.

 Once the lagg device has been created, click its entry to enable its :guilabel:`Edit`, :guilabel:`Delete`, and :guilabel:`Edit Members`